 North Carolina electricians are licensed by the State Board of Examiners of Electrical Contractors.

 To find if a plumber or HVAC contractor is licensed in NC use this online search.
+Or a newer version here.

 You can find if a General contractor is licensed in North Carolina online here.